lana-k/sqliteviz/How-to-get-result-set-suitable-for-graph-visualisation.md

 SELECT json_object('object_type', 1)
 FROM student
 ```

 Note that we included `student` table twice.
-That is because the table contains not only students but also their relationship to houses.
+That is because the table contains not only students
-So the records from the first union of `student` will be used as nodes and from the second one - as edges.
+but also their relationship to houses.
+So the records from the first union of `student` are used
+as nodes and from the second one - as edges.

 Then we need to provide an ID for each node.
 Let's put it in `node_id` field.
-The `node_id` value for students is taken from `id` column and for houses - from `name`:
+The `node_id` value
+for students is taken from `id` column and for houses - from `name`:

 ```sql
 SELECT json_object('object_type', 0, 'node_id', name)